AdobeXD/plugin-samples/reference/scenegraph.md

 Container node representing one instance of a Symbol.
 Changes within a symbol instance are automatically synced to all other instances of the symbol, with certain exceptions (called "overrides").

+It is not currently possible for plugins to *create* a new Symbol definition or a new SymbolInstance node, aside from using [commands.duplicate](commands.md#module_commands.duplicate) to clone existing SymbolInstances.

 * [SymbolInstance](#SymbolInstance)
     * [.symbolId](#SymbolInstance+symbolId) : <code>string</code>
     * [.addChild(node, index)](#Group+addChild)